fbpx

 The Effective Student™ Method is appropriate for grades 4-12 as well as those in college.

-Organizational skills training for children with ADHD is a key step to their development and independence.
+For students who can learn on their own or are supported by parents, we offer a course that walks through some of the basics of academic management.
+For instance, organizational skills training for children with ADHD is a key step to their development and independence.
 The Effective Student™ course will help your child organize and manage their time, while learning how to prioritize and forecast when tasks should be done.
 Each lesson is roughly 15 minutes and designed for small successes to empower students step by step.

 Are you interested in learning more about how The Effective Student™ Method can help you or your student?